lo0ken/money-tracker/docs/privacy.md

 the Operators web pages, you may be able to request information, subscribe to mailing lists, participate in online discussions, collaborate on documents, provide feedback, submit information into registries, register for events, apply for membership, or join technical committees or working groups.
-The types of personal information you provide to us on these pages may include name, address, phone number, e-mail address, user IDs, passwords, billing information, or credit card information.
+The types of personal information you provide to us on these pages may include name, address, phone number, e-mail address, userAuth IDs, passwords, billing information, or credit card information.

 ## Members-Only Web Sites